Feeders · Install

 node /opt/fly-overhead-feeder/dist/index.js pair

-1. The installer detects your decoder (or installs readsb if you only have an SDR), registers anonymously, and downloads the feeder app from feeder.flyoverhead.com.
+1. The installer detects your decoder (or installs readsb if you only have an SDR), asks whether to feed anonymously or link your account, and downloads the feeder app from feeder.flyoverhead.com.

 2. A fly-overhead-feeder systemd service starts automatically and restarts on boot.
 Aircraft should appear on the live map within about 30 seconds.

-3. Optional: link the feeder to your account using step 3 above, or /feeders/pair after signing in.
+3. Optional: if you fed anonymously, link the feeder to your account anytime — use the command in step 3 above, or /feeders/pair after signing in.

 The Fly Overhead live map over New York showing 131 tracked aircraft